 - Top 1% – 800 cases including 200 cases per year

 A more experienced provider will be more familiar with complex cases than a less experienced one.
 Again, this is just one of many important criteria to consider.

 How Much Does Invisalign Cost? – Average Cost of Invisalign?

 Before you choose an Invisalign provider there is one more thing to consider: How expensive is Invisalign?
 Believe it or not each provider sets his or her own prices.
 There isn’t a standard or set price for all patients.

 So how much does Invisalign cost?
 The average cost of Invisalign is between $3000 and $8000.
 In my experience the more experienced providers cost a whole lot more.

 My local dentist gave me a price quote of just over $4000.
 A Top 1% provider in a swanky part of town handed me a quote for $7900.

 If you are price conscious definitely ask around.
-There are huge differences in cost, especially between dentists and orthodontists.
+There are huge differences between provider prices, especially between dentists and orthodontists.
 Just be aware that you may trade quality and experience when you pay less.